jerrans/SPIRV-Cross/README.md

 ## SPIRV to ISPC Support

 Intel modifications are to add ISPC kernel output support, primarily for SPIRV compute shaders from HLSL/GLSL.
-This is very much a WIP project.
+This is very much a WIP project and more information about the intended usage can be found in this accompanying [blog article](https://software.intel.com/en-us/articles/spir-v-to-ispc-convert-gpu-compute-to-the-cpu).